Choose another writer in this calendar:

 Until 1842 Blanche was the editor of the liberal opposition publication Freja.
 After becoming economically independent, Blanche devoted himself to literature and made his breakthrough with the play Positivhataren: lustspel med sång (1843).
 He began to write for the stage at the right moment, and eventually he became the most popular playwright of the mid-nineteeth century.
 Dramatiska theatre had burned in 1825 and Anders Lindberg's Nya teatern had opened in 1842.
 Blanche wrote several drama adaptations from French, Austrian, or other sources.
 En trappa upp och på nedra botten (1843) was based on Johann Nestroy's (1801-1862) text.
 Magister Bläckstadius eller Giftermåls-annonsen (1844) took its subject from Johan Ludvig Heiberg's (1791-1860) work.
 Jernbäraren: skådespel i 3 akter och 6 tablåer (1845) was based on his own novel.
 The protagonist, Axelsson, is a poor worker, who loves his daughter above all.
 She is seduced and Axelsson kills her seducer and commits suicide.
 Herr Dardanell och hans upptåg på landet (1845) was an adaptation of Nestroy's work, which had been translated by L.A.
 Malmgren.
-Komedianterna eller Ett resande Teatersällskap (1848), drawing on the vaudeville tradition, has held its popularity in repertoire.
+Like Charles Dickens in A Christmas Carol (1843) Blanche played with the idea of time travel in 1846 och 1946: feeriskt lustspel i två akter och fyra tablåer (1846).
+The main character of this "science-fiction vaudeville," Bautastenius, believes that he is a great archeologist.
+He is sent to the future in the year 1946, but not by a spirit or a machine, but by the Goddess of Truth.
+Upon learning his sad fate as an asylum inmate, he returns back to his own time, determined to change the course of his life.
+At the end Bautastenius throws out of the window his antiquities, saying: "Antiqviteterna! ja det är de fördömda antiqviteterna, som är orsaken till allt! bort med dem! jag vill aldrig se dem mer!"
+Komedianterna eller Ett resande Teatersällskap, about theater life in that time, premiered in 1848 at the Royal Dramatic Theater.
+This farce, based on the three-act French play Le roman comique, has held its popularity in repertoire.

 Blanche's most enduring works are his short stories, which give a lively picture of everyday life and customs of his time.
 The four volume Bilder ur verkligheten (1863-65, Pictures from reality) depicted Stockholm and its surroundings.
 It was a collection of his earlier stories, originally written for Illustrerad Tidning, and appeared under the titles Hyrkuskens betättelser (The tales of the Coachman), his best-known work of fiction, En prästmans anteckningar, En skådespelares äventyr, and Strödda anteckningar.
 These good-natured short pieces were built around anecdotes, colorful characters, or personal reminiscences.
 "Det var den härligaste vinterdag.
 Brunnsviken, snöbetäckt och belyst av solen, prunkade av en blädande glans, och skogarna vid dess stränder, liksom kanderade, gnistrade av ljusets alla färgbrytningar.
 Det var en sjö av silver med strand och lundar av diamant.
 Det var som om naturen denna dag velat visa, att hon kan vara lika skön i vintern som i sommaren, lika härlig i döden som i livet." (from 'Theodor Sandström' in Hyrkuskens berättelser)